SlimeVR/SlimeVR-Docs-Site/common_issues.md

 ## My aux tracker isn't working

 In order to make sure your aux tracker is set up you need to specify it in your defines.h uploaded to the primary tracker's firmware.
-Check the [bottom of the section mentioning defining the pins on the defines guide page](defines_guide.md#define-pins-of-the-selected-board).
+Check the [bottom of the section mentioning defining the pins on the configuring the SlimeVR firmware page](configuring_project.md#define-pins-of-the-selected-board).

 ## Sensor was reset error